Integration patterns

 Conversion tracking integration pattern

-Conversion tracking uses a signed server-to-server callback pattern.
+Conversion tracking uses signed server-to-server Conversion API requests.
 The browser never sends conversion data directly.

 Recommended flow: